openstack/tempest/README.rst

 is OS_TEST_PATH=./tempest/test_discover which will only run test discover on the Tempest suite.

-Alternatively, there are the py27 and py34 tox jobs which will run the unit tests with the corresponding version of python.
+Alternatively, there are the py27 and py35 tox jobs which will run the unit tests with the corresponding version of python.

 Python 2.6
 ----------

-Starting in the kilo release the OpenStack services dropped all support for python 2.6.
+Starting in the Kilo release the OpenStack services dropped all support for python 2.6.
 This change has been mirrored in Tempest, starting after the tempest-2 tag.
 This means that proposed changes to Tempest which only fix python 2.6 compatibility will be rejected, and moving forward more features not